KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown by a strongly typed System.Data.DataSet when the user accesses a DBNull value.

-    throw [System.Data.StrongTypingException]::New("a strongly typed System.Data.DataSet when the user accesses a DBNull value.")
+    throw [System.Data.StrongTypingException]::New('a strongly typed System.Data.DataSet when the user accesses a DBNull value.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.StrongTypingException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.StrongTypingException.aspx)